In Brooklyn, the last-place Cardinals blank the Brooklyn Superbas (Dodgers), 3-0. The entire Washington Park contest is played with just one ball.

 Walter Johnson (46-48) resigns as manager of the Indians and will be replaced by Steve O'Neill (36-23).
 The Tribe has dropped 23 of its last 32 decisions.

-At Ebbets Field, Dodger backstop Mickey Owens becomes the first catcher to handle three foul pop ups in one inning.
+Mickey Owens becomes the first catcher to handle three foul pop ups in one frame.
+The Brooklyn backstop's third inning defense contributes to the Dodgers' 11-6 victory over New York at Ebbets Field.

 At Chicago’s Wrigley Field, Ernie Banks hits three home runs as the Cubs out slug the Pirates, 11-10.
 The Windy City's first baseman goes deep off three different Buc hurlers.